 What year was "Still Life with Beer Mug and Fruit" painted?

-"Still Life with Beer Mug and Fruit" was painted in 1888, during Van Gogh's time in Arles, France.
+"Still Life with Beer Mug and Fruit" was painted in 1888, during Vincent Van Gogh's time in Arles, France.

 What artistic techniques did Van Gogh employ in this painting?